Jake Epp: Ministerial roles

 Appointed to Cabinet by Prime Minister Joe Clark, Epp became the first Mennonite in Canadian history to serve as a federal cabinet minister.
-In June 1979, he issued the "Epp Letter," which instructed the commissioner of the Yukon to cede authority to the territory’s elected executive council.
+In June 1979, he issued the "Epp Letter," which instructed the commissioner of the Yukon to cede authority to the territory's elected executive council.
 This move significantly advanced responsible government in Yukon.

-Minister of National Health and Welfare, (1984–1989).
+Minister of National Health and Welfare (1984–1989).

 Under Prime Minister Brian Mulroney, Epp chaired the Cabinet Committee on Social Development and led early federal responses to the HIV/AIDS crisis.
 He initiated Canada’s first national AIDS strategy in the late 1980s and expanded tobacco control regulations.
-His tenure was marked by efforts to promote preventive health and social policy reform, though he faced public criticism for the government’s early handling of AIDS funding and access.
+His tenure was marked by efforts to promote preventive health and social policy reform, though he faced public criticism for the government's early handling of AIDS funding and access.

 Minister of Energy, Mines and Resources (1989–1993).

 In 1989, Epp was appointed Minister of Energy, Mines and Resources.
 He was responsible for Canada's energy and natural resource policies during a period of increased attention to energy security, deregulation, and environmental impact.
 He oversaw federal initiatives on resource development and national energy planning until his departure from Cabinet in 1993.

 Post-parliamentary career

 After leaving politics in 1993, Epp joined TransCanada Pipelines Ltd. as senior vice president, a position he held until 2000.
 In 2003, he was appointed by the Ontario government to chair a review panel investigating cost overruns and project delays at the Pickering Nuclear Generating Station.
 The resulting "Epp Report" identified management issues and provided recommendations for nuclear refurbishment.
-He later served as Chair of the Board of Ontario Power Generation (2004–2005), where he promoted stronger governance and oversight during a politically sensitive period for Ontario’s energy sector.
+He later served as chair of the board of Ontario Power Generation (2004–2005), where he promoted stronger governance and oversight during a politically sensitive period for Ontario's energy sector.

 Epp was a dedicated advocate for global health and played a vital role in Health Partners International of Canada (HPIC).
-Although not one of its founders, he joined the organization's board of directors in the mid-1980s and later served as Chairman of the Board—a position from which he provided strategic leadership for many years.
+Although not one of its founders, he joined the organization's board of directors in the mid-1980s, and later served as chairman of the board, a position from which he provided strategic leadership for many years.
 Recognizing his contributions, HPIC established the Jake Epp Mission Development Fund to support its international relief programs.

 Academic and community leadership

-From 2005 to 2009, Epp served as Chancellor of Tyndale University College and Seminary (today Tyndale University) in Toronto.
+From 2005 to 2009, Epp served as chancellor of Tyndale University College and Seminary (today Tyndale University) in Toronto.

 He was active in Mennonite, evangelical, and educational communities throughout his life, advocating for the integration of faith and public service.

-In his hometown of Steinbach, Manitoba, he was a key supporter of local initiatives, and the public library was renamed in his honour as the Jake Epp Library in recognition of his contributions to education and civic life.
+In his hometown of Steinbach, Manitoba, he was a key supporter of local initiatives.
+The public library was renamed in his honour as the Jake Epp Library in recognition of his contributions to education and civic life.

 Honours and recognition

-Epp was named an Officer of the Order of Canada in 2010 for his “contributions to public life as a politician, corporate leader, and advocate for higher education.”
+Epp was named an Officer of the Order of Canada in 2010 for his "contributions to public life as a politician, corporate leader, and advocate for higher education."
 He also received the Queen Elizabeth II Silver Jubilee Medal (1977) and Diamond Jubilee Medal (2012).